A BRIEF HISTORY OF THE SALEM WITCH TRIALS 1692

 By Tim Lambert

 In the 16th and 17th centuries most people firmly believed in an evil supernatural power as well as a good one.
-They also believed that some human beings were ‘fifth columnists’ who joined the evil power.
-The thought that your seemingly ordinary neighbour was a traitor secretly working for the enemy was very frightening.
-Witches, in the 17th century were what communists were in the McCarthy era.
+They also believed that some human beings were fifth columnists who joined the evil power.
+The thought that your seemingly ordinary neighbor was a traitor secretly working for the enemy was very frightening.
+Witches, in the 17th century, were what communists were in the McCarthy era.

 The witch hysteria in Salem began in January 1692.
 It led to the deaths of more than 20.
 Altogether 19 people were executed by hanging.
 (In most of Europe witches were burned but in England and the North American colonies the punishment was hanging).
-Another man, 80 year old Giles Corey was pressed to death.
+Another man, named Giles Corey was pressed to death.
 He was accused of being a witch but before the trial could proceed he had to plead guilty or not guilty.
 Corey bravely refused to plead.
-To try and force him heavy weights were placed on him.
+To try and force him heavyweights were placed on him.
 The unfortunate man eventually died from this torture.
 (At one point his tongue was forced out of his mouth and the sheriff, George Corwin, pushed it back in with a cane).
-Furthermore four people died in prison while awaiting trial (Lyndia Dustin, Ann Foster, Sarah Osborne and Roger Toothaker).
+Furthermore, four people died in prison while awaiting trial (Lydia Dustin, Ann Foster, Sarah Osborne, and Roger Toothaker).

-Meanwhile on 25 February a woman named Mary Sibley persuaded Tituba and her husband John to bake a ‘witch cake’.
-It was made from rye and the urine of the two original girls, Betty Parris and Abigail Williams.
+Meanwhile on 25 February a woman named Mary Sibley persuaded Tituba and her husband John to bake a witch cake.
+It was made from rye and the urine of the two original girls, Betty Parris, and Abigail Williams.
 In those days people believed that if you suspected a person was bewitched, you could make a witch cake and feed it to a dog.
 If the dog then behaved like the afflicted person it was proof that witchcraft was the cause.
-In this case a dog was given the cake and its behaviour afterwards was said to be like that of the afflicted girls.
+In this case, a dog was given the cake and its behavior afterward was said to be like that of the afflicted girls.
 This was taken as evidence that witchcraft was indeed responsible.

-The girls then ‘identified’ those responsible.
-They blamed three women, Tituba, the slave, Sarah Good and Sarah Osborne.
+The girls then identified those responsible.
+They blamed three women, Tituba, the slave, Sarah Good, and Sarah Osborne.
 Significantly all three women had low status.
 If the girls had accused respected members of the community they might not have been believed.
 Tituba was looked down upon because she was only a slave.
 Sarah Good was poor and sometimes begged for food.
 Sarah Osborne had not been to church for a year.
-That earned her disapproval from many of her neighbours.
+That earned her disapproval from many of her neighbors.

 On 29 February 1692 the three were arrested.
 On 1 March Judge John Hathorne and Judge Jonathan Corwin examined them.
 Sarah Good and Sarah Osborne denied the charges but Tituba confessed.
 Perhaps she felt that if she denied the charge she would not be believed, after all she was only a slave.
 She may also have hoped that if she confessed she would be spared.
 If so she was correct.
 Tituba was imprisoned for a while but she was not executed.
 Once the witch hysteria was over Tituba withdrew her confession.

 The first person to be executed was called Bridget Bishop.
-She was a controversial figure in the community.
+She was a controversial figure in Salem.
 She had been married three times and she ran two taverns.
 Worse, she had been tried for witchcraft before, in 1680.
 Yet the evidence against her was feeble.
 It was said that dolls with pins in them were found in her house.
-Despite the flimsiness of the evidence the unfortunate woman was convicted on 2 June.
-She was hanged on 10 June.
+Despite the flimsiness of the evidence, the unfortunate woman was convicted on 2 June.
+She was hanged on 10 June 1692.

-If the evidence against Bishop was, at best, circumstantial, the evidence against other people was absurd!
-The afflicted girls claimed that they could see the accused person’s ‘spectre’ attacking them even when the accused was not physically present.
-(Naturally only they could see the ‘spectres’).
-Even for the 17th century spectral evidence was very unusual.
-Unfortunately the judge William Stoughton 1631-1701 insisted on admitting spectral evidence.
+If the evidence against Bishop was, at best, circumstantial, the 'evidence' against other people was absurd!
+The afflicted girls claimed that they could see the specter of the accused person attacking them even when the accused was not physically present.
+(Naturally only they could see the specters).
+Even for the 17th-century spectral evidence was very unusual.
+Unfortunately, the judge William Stoughton (1631-1701) insisted on admitting spectral evidence.